 The only time each parcel is removed from the barrel before bottling, is once malolactic fermentation is complete.
 Malolactic fermentation is a secondary bacteria fermentation, which allows the harsher malic acids to be converted to softer lactic acids.
 Once this process is completed, the winery team ‘rack’ the barrel to remove all deposits, then return the wine back to barrel for maturation.

-In late June, with the wines all resting in barrel, Ben and I began the mammoth task of the 2016 vintage barrel classifications.
+In late June, with the wines all resting in barrel, the winemaking team and I began the mammoth task of the latest vintage barrel classifications.
 A bi–weekly process, barrel classification is where we blind-taste each barrel in the winery to discover the quality of the wine inside.

 Tasting one hundred barrels a day is more difficult than most people would think.
-With each sample tasted, Ben and I must both attribute a score from A+ to D; this grade will then decide where in our portfolio this barrel is destined to sit.
+With each sample tasted, our team and I must both attribute a score from A+ to D; this grade will then decide where in our portfolio this barrel is destined to sit.

 As each sample is tasted blind, we have no idea of what varietal or region is in each glass.
 This supports us in selecting the wines that make our Single Vineyard bottling; these are the barrels from the same parcel that rank A to A+ every time throughout the blind tasting process.